TeachBooks/mirror_teachbook_manual/book/examples/theory_questions.md

-# Combining theory and interactive questions
+# Combining theory & interactive quizzes

 This page shows you how to combine theory with questions so there is no coding involved.